AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/dev-reports/sql-queries-reports.md

 Let us first take a look at how to establish a new path between the "customers" and "orders".
 Our end goal is to create a new aggregated column in the "customers" table, so first navigate to the "customers" table in your **Data Warehouse**, then click **Create a Column** \=> **Select a definition** => **SUM**.

 Next, you need to select the source table.
 If a path already exists to your "orders" table, simply select it from the drop-down.
-However if you are building a new path, click the **Create new path** button and you will be presented with the screen below:
+However if you are building a new path, click **Create new path** and you will be presented with the screen below:

 ![Create new path](../../assets/Create_new_path.png)